 Related episodes: We first covered race back in ep.
 52 and feminism in ep.
 42. hooks praises Erich Fromm (ep.
 133), and Mark makes some attempt to attach this to Hegel's master-slave dynamic (ep.
 36).
 Ideology in media is discussed in ep.
 136 on Adorno.

-Here's part two, or you can get the full, ad-free Citizen Edition by becoming a PEL Citizen, which will allow you to participate in the Not School groups that Brian Wilson talks about here.
+Here's part two, or you can get the full, ad-free Citizen Edition by becoming a PEL Citizen, which will allow you to participate in the Not School groups like the ones Brian Wilson talks about.
 Support PEL!

 bell hooks picture by Solomon Grundy.